Bonadelle Ranchos-Madera Ranchos, California: Climate

 Fall in the area is mild, with highs in the 60s and 70s (°F), although some late fall patterns have highs still in the 80s.
 Fall is usually short lived, only encompassing mid-October until the end of November.
 That is typically when winter weather starts to move in.
 Nightly lows can greatly vary this time of year.
 Lows are generally 35 to 50 F, but in some cases can reach as low as 32 F.

 Winters are generally mild, although variances can occur.
 The area experiences thick Tule fog, which is extremely dense fog that limits visibility to 500 ft in some cases.
 Tule fog can last all day, although this is not a very common occurrence.
 The area experiences rain from November to March.
 Snow is never present in any measurable amount, but in some cases precipitation and temperature can coincide and bring flurries.
 They are short and nearly impactless.
 Winter lows can dip down quite low for California standards, as lows have been known to drop down to the high teens and 20s, although most winter lows are in the 30s and frost is quite prevalent.
 Highs in winter are in the 40s–50s, and most days are sunny with high-altitude clouds.
 Very windy days are present every winter, and these patterns may last for weeks at a time.

 History

 The Bonadelle Ranchos has a relatively long history, but not much is known about it.
 John Bonadelle, the founder of the area, was a landowner and owned most of the properties in the area.
 Many of the streets were named by him.
 Street names were often sold to people in Hollywood, who sometimes named them after themselves.
 Settlement began as early as 1940, but the movement trend boomed in the 1970s and continued on.

 Bonadelle originally purchased the land from one of the three Smith family siblings that split the land into thirds once their father had passed.
 Currently, Kirby Smith still owns a comparable amount of land to the Bonadelle Ranchoes, which lies to the east and continues until Highway 41.

 Demographics

+Bonadelle Ranchos-Madera Ranchos first appeared as a census designated place in the 1980 U.S. census; the CDP was deleted after being split into the Bonadelle Ranchos CDP and the Madera Ranchos CDP prior to the 2020 U.S. census.